Adia Millett

-Adia Millett Little is a contemporary American multi-media artist whose work can be found in various forums throughout the United States and abroad.
+Adia Millett Little (born 1975) is a contemporary American multi-media artist whose work can be found in various forums throughout the United States and abroad.
 Through multiple mediums, including dioramas, quilting, painting, stitching, woodworking, and multi-media works, Millett creates her art to discover transitions and tell stories.

 Biography

 Millett was born in 1975 in Pasadena, California.
 She was raised by her mother in South Central Los Angeles.
 Her mother first studied art, but later studied chemistry and earned a doctoral degree in psychology.

-Her father was the famous stage, film and television actor and painter, Cleavon Little.
+Her father was the actor Cleavon Little.
 Millett's step-father, who married her mother when Adia was seven, was an architect and very supportive of her artistic endeavors.

 Career

 After completing an undergraduate program and receiving a Bachelor of Fine Arts from the University of California at Berkeley in 1997, Millett continued her education at the California Institute of the Arts, graduating in 2000 with a Master of Fine Arts.
 In 2001, Millett was chosen to participate in the Whitney Museum's Independent Studies Program.
 In 2002, Millett participated in the Studio Museum in Harlem residency program, and in 2003 became the resident visiting artist at Columbia College in Chicago, Il.
 Millett has taught at Columbia College in Chicago, UC Santa Cruz, and Cooper Union in NY as an artist in residence.
 She currently teaches at California College of the Arts.